rebrec/raiwallet_installer/README.md

 Currently i have concentrated on making it work on Ubuntu since most of new linux user will use this distribution.

+# I don't wanna read, tell me what to do to get it !
+- Open a terminal
+- Type : `wget -O - https://raw.githubusercontent.com/rebrec/raiwallet_installer/master/install.sh | sudo bash`
+- If prompted, type your user password
+- Wait until the installion is done.
+- Enjoy.

 ## How does it work ?